 Many people are surprised to learn that their mobile home title doesn’t tell the length and width of their mobile home.
 Measuring a mobile home is easy especially if you have a 100 ft tape which you can get at your local hardware stores.

-A singlewide mobile home will typically just have one title but if you have a doublewide there may be two titles: one for each side of the home.
-Triplewides will sometimes have three titles in specific states as well.
-Again it is important to refer to your local Bureau of Motor Vehicles for the most up to date information.
+A singlewide mobile home will typically just have one title.
+If you have a doublewide there may be two titles: one for each side of the home.
+Triplewides will sometimes have three titles.
+Having multiple titles is the case in just specific states.
+Again, it is important to refer to your local Bureau of Motor Vehicles for the most up to date information.

 In the state of Texas many times you are not given a title to a mobile home.
-TX has its own database known as the Texas Department of Housing and Community Affairs that you can search.
+Texas has its own database known as the Texas Department of Housing and Community Affairs that you can search.
 Titles in this state are commonly referred to as SOL’s.
+On this website you can transfer ownership.
+You can also find out a bunch of great information about your mobile home.